apache/cassandra-java-driver/faq/README.md

 We therefore urge users to carefully choose upfront the consistency level that works best for their use cases.
 If there is a legitimate reason to downgrade and retry, that should be handled by the application code.

+### I want to set a date on a bound statement, where did `setTimestamp()` go?

+The driver now uses Java 8's improved date and time API.
+CQL type `timestamp` is mapped to `java.time.Instant`, and the corresponding getter and setter are `getInstant` and `setInstant`.

+See [Temporal types](../manual/core/temporal_types/) for more details.